Investing In Our Future

 In light of this recommendation, NJCCN researchers Dr. Edna Cadmus and Dr. Teri Wurmser conducted a study to identify and evaluate the nurse residency programs in New Jersey’s acute care facilities.
 Through this research, they identified a need for greater consistency in the quality, content, and structure of the programs.

-In 2020 and 2021, NJCCN was awarded the Growing Apprenticeships in Nontraditional Sectors (GAINS) grant.
-The purpose of this grant was to establish new apprenticeships and expand existing apprenticeship programs in NJ as aligned with USDOL approved occupations.
-The apprenticeship model has 5 components: residents must 1) be progressively paid throughout the course of their program, 2) receive a minimum of 144 hours of classroom learning, 3) complete a minimum of 2000 hours of on-the-job learning, 4) receive 1:1 mentoring from a more experienced individual, and 5) be issued a Certificate of Completion by the USDOL.
-All people entering this program had to be employed in a full-time capacity and be a new graduate.
+In 2025, NJCCN was awarded its 6th Growing Apprenticeships in Nontraditional Sectors (GAINS) grant.
+This grant aims to establish new apprenticeships and expand existing apprenticeship programs in NJ as aligned with USDOL-approved occupations.
+The apprenticeship model has 5 components: residents must 1) be progressively paid throughout their program, 2) receive a minimum of 144 hours of classroom learning, 3) complete a minimum of 2000 hours of on-the-job learning, 4) receive 1:1 mentoring from a more experienced individual, and 5) be issued a Certificate of Completion by the USDOL.
+All people entering this program have to be employed in a full-time capacity and be new graduates.
+This year the grant includes a school nurse residency program.